shezard/land-of-svelte/README.md

         -   [ ] XP bar
         -   [ ] Level up
         -   [ ] Derived stats
--   [ ] Torch without closest wall should be fixed to the floor
 -   [ ] Better handling of game over
 -   [ ] Gold & shop